 - Check your lentils.
 Whenever working with lentils, make sure to inspect them in a large bowl for any hard pebbles or debris.
 Sometimes they can erroneously be packaged at the sorting facility.
 Just discard anything that is not a lentil.

 - Save your Parmigiano Reggiano rinds.
-When you've used the last bit of cheese and are about to toss the rind, think twice.
-Adding the rind to sauce and soups, like this spicy sausage potato and kale soup or pasta e ceci adds another layer of flavor that is just so darn good.
+When you’ve used the last bit of cheese and are about to toss the rind, think twice.
+Adding the rind to sauce and soups, like sausage lentil soup, spicy sausage potato and kale soup or pasta e ceci adds another layer of flavor that is just so darn good.

 - Make ahead of time.
 Making any soup ahead of time and allowing it to sit in the fridge for a day or two will allow the flavor time to mature, yielding an even better tasting soup.